dieuwkehupkes/dieuwkehupkes.github.io/_posts/2017-05-21-finding-recurrent-network-weights-in-keras-models.md

 ### Finding weights of a GRU layer

-Thus, following the example on the keras website, if we create a network with one GRU layer:
+Thus, following the example on the Keras website, we create a network with one GRU layer:

 {% highlight python %}
 from keras.models import Sequential